 The Challenges of AI Adoption

 Even though AI has become an essential part of digital transformation, industrial manufacturing has not fully ready to embrace this trending technology.
 What is the main factor holding them back from AI adoption?
-Many companies even understand the potentials of using AI-enabled systems in their production, they still feel sophisticated when approaching this new technology.
-According to some common findings from OReilly, 23% of respondents state that their company culture doesn’t recognize the needs of AI is the main reason.
-Other major causes are lack of data and skilled people, and difficulties identifying appropriate business cases, among others.
+Many companies even understand the potential of using AI-enabled systems in their production, but they still feel sophisticated when approaching this new technology.
+According to some common findings from OReilly, 23% of respondents state that their company culture doesn’t recognize the needs of AI as the main reason.
+Other major causes are a lack of data and skilled people, and difficulties identifying appropriate business cases, among others.

 Recommendations for AI Adoption

 When looking at AI adoption, you must consider corporate strategy, scenarios, data foundation, teams, partnerships, Proof-of-Concept (POC), and implementation.
 For manufacturers, integrating artificial intelligence will allow leaders to come up with the right decision and well use of millions of data points streaming in to provide solutions.

 Align with Strategies and Goals

 The first question to answer is whether their AI deployments match their strategies and goals.
 In other words, does this new adoption bring new revenue, reduce costs, or enhance operational efficiency?
 Selecting deployments of appropriate complexity to deliver business goals must be prioritized.

 To find the right AI application scenarios, manufacturers must examine where technology can outperform humans.
 That will be the next important step toward a proper strategic approach.

 Build Data Foundation

 The actual root of AI relies on big data.
 Therefore, the database foundation is a top element that determines whether AI-applied projects will work smoothly or not.